jmvr37/boomtown/README.md

 # Boomtown 🏙

-back-end server to support a sharing interface, supporting login and create new users, using database.
+back-end server to support a sharing interface, supporting login and create new users this app was built using React and Material UI for styles, the database was built using Postgress & Postico and hook using Apollo.

 ## Technologies Used